To ascertain appropriate

 absolutely no content or functional information use a null

 - Avoid redundant alt text.
 An example of this would be

 repeating the same text in your document, as well as in the

 - Whenever an image is not decorative, concisely explain or label what the image is in the context of the document's purpose without overly duplicating the text in which the image is embedded.

-- As a general rule, a clearly identifiable image class should be indicated in alt text along with a terse indication of the image's purpose on the page.
+- A clearly identifiable image class can be used to indicated in alt text along with a terse indication of the image's purpose on the page.
 For instance:

 alt="Line Graph: 2013 Sales indicates constant upward trend"or

 - Where an image performs a specific function, such as a